Lyonothamnus floribundus subsp. asplenifolius

 The trees bear elegant fern-like foliage, with smooth-edged leaves not divided into any leaflets or segments.
 The flowers are white clusters extending out of the foliage.
-Unfortunately they don’t appear since the tree is about 10 years old.
+Unfortunately they don’t appear until the tree is around 10 years old.

-Another favourite characteristic is the unique presentation of the bark, which is vividly smooth red-brown but somehow, hidden from long grey strips.
-In autumn, the gardener can pull off the peeling bark to reveal the beautiful colours beneath.
+Another favourite characteristic is the unique presentation of the bark, which is vividly smooth red-brown but somehow hidden by long grey strips.
+In autumn you can pull off the peeling bark to reveal the beautiful colours beneath.

 Like many other Californian plants, Lyonothamnus is fast growing but not very long-lived.
 It is also rather tolerant, which makes it a good choice for contemporary, urban planning schemes where the supply of water is limited.
 It is also a good choice for coastal conditions.